sui34/NumberManipulation/README.md

 # NumberManipulation
 ## Overview

-The Number Manipulation Tool is a Desktop application that allows users to enter a list of numbers with the "Filtering odd numbers","Computing Number" and "Counting Duplicating Number" functions
+The Number Manipulation Tool is a Desktop application that allows users to enter a list of numbers with the "Filtering odd numbers", "Computing Number", and "Counting Duplicating Number" functions

 ## Functions